-If you want, you can submit requests to Viki and Netflix to acquire this drama legally.
+If you want, you can submit requests to Viki to acquire this drama legally.
 Good luck!
 For tips on submitting requests on Viki, I have put together a post on How To Help Get Dramas Licensed on Viki and how that process works.

 Of course Bambu, the upcoming Chinese streaming service, is set to launch sometime in the first quarter of this year.
 This will be a source for American fans to have access to some Chinese dramas with English subtitles.
 Time will tell how that pans out as it seems like Viki is also beefing up its Chinese content.

 Head over to Viki’s Coming Soon page and you will see a variety of Korean, Chinese, and Japanese content that’s been licensed.
 There is also a Taiwanese drama as well as two Filipino dramas I’ve noticed.
 I give two thumbs up to Viki for snagging more content.